flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 netsh advfirewall firewall add rule name="MCDU WebSocket Server" dir=in action=allow protocol=TCP localport=8080
 ```

-For an advanced guide of this command see the Microsoft documentation: [netsh advfirewall firewall](https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/netsh-advfirewall-firewall-control-firewall-behavior){target=new}
+For an advanced guide of this command see the Microsoft documentation:<br/>[netsh advfirewall firewall](https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/netsh-advfirewall-firewall-control-firewall-behavior){target=new}

 This should now allow access from your browser to the MCDU.